 The GPU Technology Conference (GTC) organized by NVIDIA is one of the most important events around GPU computing for developers, data scientists and decision makers.
 This year’s GTC Europe in Munich attracted more than 3’000 visitors!

-No doubt, 2017 has been the year of artifical intelligence with all the advances in the field.
+No doubt, 2017 has been the year of artificial intelligence with all the advances in the field.
 The diverse set of talks and sessions at the GTC made this very clear.
 Be it autonomous vehicles, healthcare, finance, virtual & augmented reality and even art - deep learning applications are transforming industries.

 Some personal highlights of the conference were: